-In spring 2014, we started a planting of over 500 wiregrass plugs through a second grant—this one initiated by a plant ecology student.
+In spring 2014, we started a planting of more than 500 wiregrass plugs through a second grant — this one initiated by a plant ecology student.
 This grant also provided startup funding for a new kiosk to be installed between the Gillespie Museum and the Rinker Environmental Learning Center in fall 2014.

 Why Plant Native?
 Protecting Native Landscapes from Exotic Invasives